 If we jump in and help without asking, the toddler will resist and a tantrum ensues.
 A toddler needs his independence so giving up on something he is trying out has to be his own decision.

 By simply asking if he needs help, you are allowing the toddler to take charge of the situation and decide for himself if he does, in fact, need help.

 4. Can you use your words, please?
 Instead of stop whining

-This simple question encourages the toddler to express.
-Remember to use a very calm tone as you request the child to use his words, you don’t want to come off asking this question in a stern tone.
+This simple request encourages the toddler to express as best he can.
+Remember to use a very calm tone as you request the child to use his words, you don’t want to come off asking in a stern tone.
 The parent’s tone of voice is key to holding communications in the right manner.

-When around a baby for example and you want your child to be careful, you can ask him to use gentle touches.
+When around a baby, for example, you want your child to be careful, you can ask him to use a gentle touch.
 Show how a gentle touch looks like.

 If the rough play goes on after repeated reminders it is best to move the child away to another play station.

 For more in-depth help with disciplining your child and getting him to listen without yelling, shaming, blaming, or reminding you must check out this online positive parenting course.